subsequent dui Second DUI In Pennsylvania

 With the harsh penalties facing second offense DUI offenders, not to mention subsequent DUI offenders, it is very important to hire an attorney that can fully evaluate and explain your rights and options.
 Perhaps there is a legitimate defense issue that can be used to negotiate a satisfactory plea bargain.
 Or perhaps you can qualify for an “alternative sentence” such as house arrest, admission into the Drug Court or Veterans Court, or Work Release.

 With my experience prosecuting an defending DUI cases, I am qualified to provide outstanding representation to anyone charged with a DUI.
-Call me, Harleysville, PA DUI Attorney Erik Petersen so we may discuss your case and how I can protect your rights after a second or subsequent DUI arrest in Montgomery County, Pennsylvania.
+Call me, PA DUI Attorney Erik Petersen so we may discuss your case and how I can protect your rights after a second or subsequent DUI arrest in Montgomery or Bucks County, Pennsylvania.